paolobertani/math-eval-c/README.md

 In that case a compilation error should occurr; furthermore **the test suite checks if floating point exceptions are properly catched**.
 If build or test fail then the macro will need to be adjusted (or disabled in case you don't mind catching floating point exceptions).

-Exception catching can be turned off setting to false a constant in `math-eval.h`:
+Exception catching can be turned off setting to false the constant in `math-eval.h`:

     #define math-eval_catch_fp_exceptions false

-&nbsp;

-**Side note:** an alternate approach would have been to implement `SIGFPE` signal catching, but this would have required a global variable and rendered the `MathEvaluationPerform()` function no more thread safe.
-So for now I avoided it.

-Note that division by zero and factorial of negative value are explicitly checked **before** the operation.
+Division by zero and factorial of negative value are explicitly checked **before** the operation.

-&nbsp;

 **The double oddity (as usual)**